rajeshsharma88/TST-Technology-Final/README.md

 - **Category & Product Pages:** Dedicated pages for categories and detailed product views.
 - **Blog Section:** A simple blog with a listing page and detail pages for articles.
 - **Interactive Inquiry Modal:** A pop-up form for users to make general or product-specific inquiries.
-- **Admin Panel:** A basic, password-protected admin section with full CRUD (Create, Read, Update, Delete) functionality for products.
+- **Admin Panel:** A basic, password-protected admin section with full CRUD (Create, Read, Update, Delete) functionality for products, categories, and client logos.
 - **Static Pages:** Includes "About Us" and "Contact Us" pages.
 - **Dynamic Content:** Product data can be managed from the admin panel, with changes reflected instantly on the live site (data is stored in browser's localStorage).